chr15m/nostr-relay-research/XX.md

 The protocol can also be used to store and discover other event types by using appropriate target IDs, making it a general-purpose decentralized storage layer for Nostr.

-## DM "relay skipping" idea
+## Potential future uses

-Since target ID hashes can be composed from any source data, the protocol can be adapted for arbitrary uses in future.
-One example is DM clients that want to decentralize the relays they use.
-They can compose a target ID including a time-range e.g. `target_id = SHA256(current_hour + npub1 + npub2 + shared_secret)` which would mean the shared relay set is updated and moved every hour.
-This should add an additional layer of security to the existing DM cryptography.
+Since target ID hashes can be composed from any source data, the DHT protocol can be adapted for arbitrary uses in future.

+One example is DM clients that want to decentralize and mix up the relays they use.
+They can compose a target ID including a time-range e.g. `target_id = SHA256(current_unix_hour + npub1 + npub2 + shared_secret)` which would mean the shared relay set is updated and moved every hour.
+This could add an additional layer of security to the existing DM cryptography.

+Another example is specific NIP-78 applications which could skip setting default relays, or absolve users of choosing relays, by using a target ID like `target_id = SHA256(application_name + npub)` and writing user data to the resulting set of relays.
+This would create deterministic npub distribution across relays that is specific to that application and user.

 ## Implementation Notes